 Listen in to learn more!

-Click here to listen to the podcast (18 minutes, 15 seconds)
+Click here to listen to the podcast (20 minutes, 53 seconds)

 Listen in to learn more!

-Click here to listen to the podcast (17 minutes, 53 seconds)
+Click here to listen to the podcast (18 minutes, 41 seconds)

-I'm pleased to present the 173rd edition of the VideoNuze podcast with my weekly partner Colin Dixon of nScreenMedia.
-This week we focus on the rising cost of content to pay-TV operators and the rising quality of content found online.
+I'm pleased to present the 230th edition of the VideoNuze podcast with my weekly partner Colin Dixon of nScreenMedia.

 Listen in to learn more!